American Airlines Flight 320: Accident

 At 11:34 p.m., Flight 320 approached the New York City area.
-The LaGuardia Airport approach controller advised the pilots that the weather conditions at the airport included overcast skies with a ceiling of 400 ft and a visibility of 1.25 mi.
+The LaGuardia Airport approach controller advised the pilots that conditions at the airport included overcast skies, a ceiling of 400 ft, and visibility of 1.25 mi.
 The controller instructed the pilots to fly north of the airport, and to prepare for a direct approach to runway 22 over the East River.
-At 11:55 p.m., when the aircraft was 2.8 mi from the airport, LaGuardia tower controllers gave the flight its final landing clearance for runway 22.
-The flight crew acknowledged the clearance with a simple acknowledgement of "320", and there were no further radio communications.
-Moments later, the aircraft, flying at 140 knot, struck the East River about 4900 ft short of the runway.
+At 11:55 p.m., with the aircraft 2.8 mi from the airport, LaGuardia tower controllers cleared Flight 320 to land on runway 22.
+The crew acknowledged the clearance with a simple acknowledgement of "320", and there were no further radio communications.
+Moments later, while traveling at 140 knot, the aircraft struck the East River about 4900 ft short of the runway.

-A witness working on a nearby tugboat said that he saw the aircraft flying very low over the river before it hit the water with a loud noise.
-A different worker on the tugboat also saw the impact, and said that it looked like the aircraft had hit the river with a nose-down angle.
-A witness in a car approaching the Whitestone Bridge described seeing the aircraft pass overhead only about 100 ft above the ground.
-He did not notice if the landing gear was down but he said he could see the whole underside of the aircraft, and the lights in its windows.
-Surviving passengers and flight attendants said that the descent prior to the crash seemed to be uneventful and routine.
-Many residents in the area said they heard the Electra fly overhead and that it sounded like it was flying lower than planes usually did in the area.
+A worker on a nearby tugboat said that he saw the aircraft flying very low over the river before it struck the water with a loud noise.
+Another worker on the tugboat also saw the crash and described the aircraft as appearing to strike the river at a nose-down angle.
+A motorist approaching the Whitestone Bridge said that he saw the aircraft pass overhead only about 100 ft above the ground.
+He did not notice if the landing gear was extended, but he said he could see the whole underside of the aircraft, and the lights in its windows.
+Surviving passengers and flight attendants, on the other hand, said that the descent before the impact was uneventful and routine.
+Residents in the surrounding area said they heard the Electra pass overhead and that it sounded lower than planes normally flying in the area.

-The accident was the first crash involving the Lockheed L-188 Electra aircraft.
-It was the first significant accident involving an American Airlines aircraft since the crash of American Airlines Flight 327 on January 6, 1957.
+The accident was the first crash involving the Lockheed L-188 Electra.
+It was the also first major accident involving an American Airlines aircraft since the crash of American Airlines Flight 327 on January 6, 1957.